shreyas250825/Gen-AI-Carrier-Platform/README.md

 A comprehensive platform for simulating mock interviews using AI technologies.
 This project provides an interactive environment for users to practice interviews, receive feedback, and improve their skills through real-time analysis of technical and behavioral performance.

-**Project Status**: 70% Complete
+**Project Status**: In Progress

 ## Competition Information

-This project is being developed for **Techfest 2025** - AWS Gen AI Challenge.
+This project is being developed for **Techfest 2025** - AWS ImpactX Challenge.
 Selected teams will be invited to Techfest 2025 for the in-person prototyping round.

 ### Challenge Phases